Litee/quick-mute-chrome-extension/README.md

 ## Disclaimers

-* I've borrow some code from [Mute Tab Shortcuts](https://github.com/danhp/mute-tab-chrome) extension
+* I've borrow some code from [Mute Tab Shortcuts](https://github.com/danhp/mute-tab-chrome) extension.
+Thank you, Daniel.
 * Icons made by [Freepik](http://www.freepik.com/) from [Flaticon](https://www.flaticon.com/) is licensed by [CC 3.0 BY](http://creativecommons.org/licenses/by/3.0/)